-The EES should document the proponent's consideration of feasible alternatives and include an explanation of how specific alternatives were shortlisted for evaluation within the EES.
+The EES should document the proponent's consideration of relevant alternatives and include an explanation of how specific alternatives were shortlisted for evaluation within the EES.
 The EES should investigate and document the likely environmental, social and economic effects of the alternatives, particularly where these offer a potential to achieve beneficial environmental, social and economic outcomes and can meet the objectives of the project.
-The discussion of alternatives should include:
+The discussion of relevant alternatives should include:

-- documentation of the basis and rationale for the proposed project; - an explanation of the selection of the FSRU approach in preference to a land-based alternative; - an explanation of the rationale for selecting the proposed site for the FSRU; - an explanation of the rationale for selection of the proposed mode of regasification from the range of available options including variations in the FSRU design and potential to use a combination of both closed and open loop systems; - an explanation of selection process for the proposed pipeline route; - identification and evaluation of design alternatives for any components of the project; - environmental considerations, including a comparative description of the effects of each alternative on MNES; and - discussion of short, medium and long-term advantages and disadvantages.
+- documentation of the basis and rationale for the proposed project; - an explanation of the selection of the FSRU approach in preference to a land-based alternative; - an explanation of the rationale for selecting the proposed site for the FSRU; - an explanation of the rationale for selection of the proposed mode of regasification from the range of available options including variations in the FSRU design and potential to use a combination of both closed and open loop systems; - an explanation of selection process for the proposed pipeline route; - identification and evaluation of design alternatives for any components of the project; - relevant environmental considerations; and - discussion of short, medium and long-term advantages and disadvantages.

 The effects of the preferred form of the project should be compared to those of other alternatives or to a "no project" base case.
-Where appropriate, the assessment of environmental effects of feasible design alternatives is to address the matters set out in the subsequent sections of this document.
+Where appropriate, the assessment of environmental effects of relevant design alternatives is to address the matters set out in the subsequent sections of this document.
 The depth of investigation of alternatives should be proportionate to their potential to minimise potential adverse effects as well as meet project objectives.